3-31-06 Blog #27 David

 Svea had a pizza luncheon yesterday.
 Normally when we have pizza at home she eats one piece and doesn't always finish it.
 Occasionally if she is hungry she will have two.
 Yesterday she ate four pieces of pizza, a plate of diced fruit, some yogurt and lemonade.
 I've never seen her eat so much.
 A leprechaun visited her kindergarten classroom overnight and trashed their room.
 I don't have a class first thing on Friday mornings so I stuck around and watched her teachers prepare their students with leprechaun hats, shamrock pins and rainbow glasses and then lead the students into their messy classroom.
 Even though there are high academic expectations in kindergarten, it is nice to see that there is still time for fun and traditional customs.

-Hall Family Website
+Hall Family Website | ||||

-Blog #22
+3-13-06 Blog #22 David |

-State laws tell teachers that they have to teach certain “Standards” for each subject.
+All's Quiet on the Eastern Front Svea was selected by her teacher for a Citizenship Award.
+Each teacher selects one student a quarter who exhibits kindness, helpfulness and a Christian attitude.
+Later this week she will attend a pizza party with other IHM students.
+We are very proud of her and hope to see more of this "citizenship" at home.
+I went kayaking on Saturday; it was my first time out in a few weeks.
+Annika caught a bit of a cold and an ear infection.
+For a few days both Brigitta and Annika were on Penicillin.
+I've picked up their cold as well.
+I've begun to work on my research methods class and my thesis/research project.
+Normally graduate coursework must be completed within six years of enrollment but Regis University in Denver has granted me an extension.
+The guide for my thesis is 58 pages long and most of it is vital.
+I expect my thesis will be somewhere between 50 and 100 pages long, all APA style formal writing.
+Here is a non APA style snippet of where I am going: State laws tell teachers that they have to teach certain “Standards” for each subject.
 Every lesson that a teacher plans must be based on these standards and the standards must be written into their lesson plans.
 Often the standards include everything imaginable with no indication of what is really important or how long it realistically takes to teach each concept or skill.
 A typical example is the Ohio Academic Content Standards for Technology; public school teachers are given a 360 page manual that outlines everything that students "need" to learn regarding technology.
 This isn’t text that flows like a history book, its gobs of wordy language that is so full of non-practical fluff that it’s nearly useless.
 I doubt if anyone at the state level has even considered whether it’s possible to teach everything to a useful degree within the allocated time; they must just figure the more stuff they throw in the smarter the kids will be.
 We end up with the state practically forcing teachers to briefly introduce everything under the sun, but effectively teach nothing.
 Most good teachers recognize the situation for what it is, feed the state and everyone in-between what they want to hear/read, and just teach what they feel is practical, relevant and possible.
 In the long run it’s just one more way that teachers end up wasting their time just to please authorities who have no real clue how unrealistic their aspirations really are.
 Standards could be a useful tool if they were just written with realistic goals.
 This is especially for new teachers who do not yet fully understand their content area or curriculum; they could most benefit from a reasonable guide.
+Last night I began searching for other state technology standards.
+Arizona and Connecticut have technology standards that are 24 and 22 pages long.
+Alaska's technology standards amazed me, they were only one and a half pages long, or 373 words.
+In comparison that's nearly one word for every page in the Ohio technology standards.
+The Diocese of Cleveland typically adopts Ohio state standards for all subjects and adds religious ideas where appropriate.
+I hope to be the voice of reason when the diocese technology standards writing committee gets together.
+My research project will be to present a reasonable research-based technology curriculum and standards.

-Hall Family Website
+Hall Family Website | ||||

-Blog #21
+3-4-06 Blog #21 David

 Happy Birthday Annika!

 Today we celebrated Annika's first birthday.
 I spent most of the day making a webpage commemorating her most frightening birth experience.
 Check out the 27 picture webpage here.
-A link to it is also available on our homepage
+A link to it is also available on our homepage.

-Hall Family Website
+Hall Family Website | ||||||